skoval/meta-analysis/chapter3.md

 ---
 title       : Types of Effect
-description : Exercises to accompany Lecture 3 for `Meta-Analysis with R'
+description : Exercises to accompany Part 3 for `Meta-Analysis with R'

 --- type:MultipleChoiceExercise lang:r xp:50 skills:5